cloudmesh/classes/docs/source/i524/technologies.rst

      session.
 It allows the data scientists and analyst to write their queries in a unified way that does not have to change because the data is stored in another format or a different data-store. :cite:`www-blaze`

-388. Cloudability

-     Cloudability is a financial management tool for analyzing and monitoring all cloud expenses across an organization.
-It can be used for cost monitoring, usage rightsizing, reserved instance planning, cost allocation, role-based visibility.
-It aggregates expenditures into reports, helps identify opportunities for reducing costs, offers budget alerts and recommendations via SMS and email, and provides APIs for connecting cloud billing and usage data to any business or financial system. :cite:`www-cloudability`

 .. _techs-exercise: